 Definitive sales agreement – the sales agreement is the key document for the seller in a transaction.
 It encompasses the hard work of the parties from LOI through diligence.
 Definitive agreements typically are drafted by the buyer’s counsel and will be a large document with many moving parts.
 A few of the key parts are as follows:

-- The business terms: A seller needs to be make certain the key terms in the LOI are accurately and fully reflected in the agreement.
-Typically the first portion of a definitive agreement speaks to the price, the payment terms, and the related items.
+- The business terms: A seller needs to make certain the key terms in the LOI are accurately and fully reflected in the agreement.
+Typically, the first portion of a definitive agreement speaks to the price, the payment terms, and the related items.

 - Representations, warranties and covenants: The largest part of the agreement will be the various reps and warranties required of the seller.
 These reps are statements of truth about the business and will need to be carefully reviewed with legal counsel to make certain no modifications are necessary.